NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

   - title: Why we exist
     images:
     - images/societal-impact.svg
-    content: "Algorithm Audit was founded on the idea that ethics in AI and machine learning urgently needs case-based experience and a bottom-up approach.
+    content: "Algorithm Audit was founded on the idea that ethics in algorithmic methods urgently needs case-based experience and a bottom-up approach.
 We believe existing and proposed legislation is and will not suffice to realize ethical algorithms.
 Why not?\n- The conditions given in [GDPR Article 22 (2)](https://gdpr-info.eu/art-22-gdpr/) under which automated decision-making (ADM) and profiling is allowed are open